renzg/clean-github-repos/README.md

 # batch clean github repos

-- [generate github token](https://github.com/settings/tokens/new) and the "delete_repo" must be selected
+- [generate github token](https://github.com/settings/tokens/new) and make selection for the "delete_repo" item
 - setting the generated token in the clean.py file
 - write repos that want to be delete to the file: repos.txt.